ethpandaops/ethereum-package/README.md

         "tx_spammer_extra_args": []
     },

+    // Configuration place for goomy the blob spammer - https://github.com/ethpandaops/blob-spammer "blob_goomy_params": {
+        //  A list of optional params that will be passed to the blob-spammer comamnd for modifying its behaviour "blob_goomy_args": []
+    },

     // True by defaults, adds services defined in "additional_services" alongside the Ethereum network
     // If set to false:
     //  - only Ethereum network (EL and CL nodes) will be launched.
 Nothing else (no transaction spammer)